cmb-chula/MHCSeqNet2/README.md

 ## How to Train Pre-Training Model

-For how to train pllele pre-training model, stay tuned!
+For how to train peptide pre-training model, stay tuned!
 For now, you could obtain the pre-train embedding from release

 ### How to Train 3D Allele Pre-Training Model